aarthi-mohan/genMARK/README.md

 3. mamba activate snakemake8.11
 4. git clone this repo
 5. make a directory with more space to create tool-sepcific conda environments
+6. Edit the paths in genmark.sh according to your system; run the code listed as 1 and 2 for testing and setup

+## Running the pipeline (this is not tested yet!)
+1. Add the input sampleid, gvcf paths to `config/samples.tsv`
+2. edit `config/config.yaml` with project names and any other settings as required
+3. use the "dry-run" line in `workflow/genmark.sh` to test
+4. use the "run pipeline" in `workflow/genmark.sh` to submit jobs.

 ## Folder description
 data: folder with test data